cybozu-go/moco/docs/design.md

 InnoDB cluster is widely used for the replication purpose, but we choose not to use InnoDB clusetr because it does not allow large (>2GB) transactions.

-There are some existing operators which deploy a group of MySQL servers without InnoDB cluster but they cannot support the point-in-time-recovery(PiTR) feature.
+There are some existing operators which deploy a group of MySQL servers without InnoDB cluster but they does not support the point-in-time-recovery(PiTR) feature.

 - [oracle/mysql-operator](https://github.com/oracle/mysql-operator) takes backups only with `mysqldump`
 - [presslabs/mysql-operator](https://github.com/presslabs/mysql-operator) does not restore clusters to the state at the desired point-in-time

-This operator deploys a group of MySQL servers which replicates data with semi-synchronously and takes backups with both `mysqlpump` and `mysqlbinlog`.
+This operator deploys a group of MySQL servers which replicates data semi-synchronously to the slaves and takes backups with both `mysqlpump` and `mysqlbinlog`.

 In this context, we call the group of MySQL servers as MySQL cluster.

 Goals
 -----

 - Do not lose any data under a given degree of faults.
 - Keep the MySQL cluster available under a given degree of faults.
 - Perform a quick recovery by combining full backup and binary logs.